The Business adding machine

 Here is a video where I show the Sirius adding machine and all the documents that came with it.

-The Business, Sirius and Master adders were very likely all made by Cyrille Alphonse Ghislain Hankard, who was born 12-03-1903 in Temploux, Belgium.
+The Business, Belga Novic, Master and Sirius adders were all made by Cyrille Alphonse Ghislain Hankard, who was born 12-03-1903 in Temploux, Belgium.
 In the 1920s he set up his business in Liège, with the production in Herstal the adjacent industrial town.
 Later there was also an office address in Brussels.
 Very little is known about this company, which called itself either Business or Master.
 The company made basic slide adders, and many quaint variations on them, which were sold under many different names such as Business, Belga Novic, Sirius, All, Efficience, Master, and DA 702.

-In the 1940s Cyrille Hankard wrote many books about running your own business, with titles such as "A hundred different ways of being your own boss", "Cent situations indépendantes à domicile", "Je débute, progresse et réussis dans une affaire indépendante", "Une de ces cent affaires nouvelles fera votre fortune", "Les clefs du succès en publicité et vente par correspondance" etc. It is quite possible that many of these were minor variations of the same text.
-These books were self-published under the pseudonym C. A. Kardan, which is his surname with the syllables swapped and the silent H dropped.
+In the 1940s Cyrille Hankard wrote many books about running your own business, with titles such as "A hundred different ways of being your own boss", "Cent situations indépendantes à domicile", "Je débute, progresse et réussis dans une affaire indépendante", "Une de ces cent affaires nouvelles fera votre fortune", "Les clefs du succès en publicité et vente par correspondance" etc. I have not read any of these, but most seem to be 223 or 224 pages long so it is quite possible that these were minor variations of the same text.
+These books were published by Editions Business, which is presumably Hankard's company.
+He wrote under the pseudonym C. A. Kardan, which is his surname with the syllables swapped and the silent H dropped.

 I have not found any patents for these adding machines, probably because the early Belgian patents have not been digitised.
 I only found a French patent by Hankard for a printing mechanism.